moatazsaad/LLM_Engineering_Portfolio/GPT Web Summarizer/README.md

 - **Detailed**: A more in-depth summary.
 - **Q&A**: A question-answer format.

-The summarization process is powered by OpenAI's API and is accessible via a **Gradio web interface**.
+The summarization process is powered by OpenAI's API and is accessible via a **Jupyter Notebook** interface.

 ## Features
 - **Extracts text content** from web pages, removing unnecessary elements like scripts and images.
 - **Utilizes OpenAI's GPT model** to generate structured summaries.
 - **Supports multiple summary styles** for different user preferences.
-- **Gradio-based UI** for easy interaction.
 - **Markdown formatted output** for better readability.

 ## Installation